Who We Are

 StopGap Ottawa History

-StopGap Ottawa was started in the Winter of 2015.
-A small group of passionate volunteers formed the Ottawa chapter, building on the momentum of the StopGap Foundation’s growing national media coverage.
+StopGap Ottawa began in the Winter of 2015 when a small group of passionate volunteers formed the Ottawa community project, building on the momentum of the StopGap Foundation’s growing national media coverage.
 The StopGap movement was spreading across the country, particularly in Toronto and throughout Ontario.
 We wanted to join in on this brilliant initiative.

 Our first Community Ramp Build was held on September 19th, 2015 at Somerset Square.
 We were taking part in Tastes Of Wellington West.
 The Wellington West BIA sponsored us and we were supported with tools and extra volunteers from the Ottawa Tool Library.
 Those two initial collaborators would prove to be regular partners in our quest for improved accessibility.
 Through that event we built 8 ramps.